drakes/sd_ship_builder/README.markdown

 There are plenty of features yet to be implemented:

-  * Torpedoes

-  * Scouts and shuttles

-  * Gunboats, freighters, and larger ship classes

   * More ship options

   * Ship quirks

+  * Gunboats, freighters, and larger ship classes

+  * Encoding serialized designs to shareable URLs

   * Allowing multiple ship designs on a single page, to total points for building a squadron